Find out how to report sheep or goat movements through the Livestock Information Service (LIS) electronically or in paper form.

 Movements of animals off your farm are called ‘off-movements’.
 Notices of off-movements are called ‘notifications’.

-You can make reports and notifications electronically if you set up an account on the ARAMS website.
+You can make reports and notifications electronically if you set up an account on the LIS website.

-There’s a user guide to registering or you can call the ARAMS helpline from 8am to 8pm Monday to Saturday:
+There’s a guide to creating an account, or you can call the LIS helpline from 8am to 6pm, Monday to Friday:

 Telephone: 08445 730 137

-You can also use your own farm management software to record and report moves, if it’s electronically linked to ARAMS.
-Speak to your software supplier if you have questions about linking electronically to ARAMS.
+You can also use your own farm management software to record and report moves, if it’s electronically linked to LIS.
+Speak to your software supplier if you have questions about linking electronically to LIS.

-And you can submit reports and notifications to ARAMS on paper.
-(Markets and abattoirs have to submit reports and notifications electronically, but farmers are still allowed to submit paper versions.)
+Farmers can submit reports to LIS on paper.
+Markets and abattoirs have to submit reports and notifications electronically, but farmers are still allowed to submit paper versions.

-You must complete sections 1 and 2 of an ARAMS-1 movement document when you move animals off your holding.
+You must complete sections 1 and 2 of a LIS-1 movement document when you move animals off your holding.

 On the document you must state the: